Apple Watch Series 4 full review

 The Series 4 has a new design, with (among other changes) a larger screen, flatter body, nicer dial and louder speaker; it's faster; it can now detect falls and a wide variety of unusual heart activity, and can show twice as many onscreen complications.

 It sounds good, but does it justify the higher price tag?
 In our Apple Watch Series 4 review (which was primarily based on a 40mm sample) we put it to the test.
 For a direct comparison of this watch with its predecessor, see Apple Watch Series 4 vs Series 3.
+And if you're wondering about the next generation, read Apple Watch Series 5 rumours.

 Apple Watch Series 4: Price & Availability